Gr8Gatsby/life-game/specification.md

 ## Zoom controls
 - Provide explicit zoom in/out buttons in the bottom control bar with smooth animated scaling of the grid.
 - Support pinch-to-zoom gestures on trackpads and touch screens; scroll-wheel pinch should map to the same zoom scale.
-- Zoom can scale far out; when cells would render smaller than 1/4 of their normal size, aggregate them into larger tiles (4-cell blocks, then 9, then 16) so detail remains legible.
+- Zoom can scale far out; when the zoom factor represents a 2×, 3×, or 4× zoom-out, draw 2×2, 3×3, or 4×4 blocks respectively so detail stays legible.
 The furthest zoom should show a 4×4 block occupying the same screen size as a single cell at 1×.
+- Grid lines snap to the same aggregation levels as the cells: at 2× zoom the lattice outlines 2×2 squares, at 3× zoom it outlines 3×3 squares, etc. The hover highlight still describes a single life cell so the user can toggle individual cells regardless of zoom.

 ## Settings
 - Present a settings popup accessible from the control bar that surfaces simulation and display options without leaving the grid.